Unleash/unleash-client-dotnet/README.md

 The backup file name will follow this pattern: `{fileNameWithoutExtension}-{AppName}-{SdkVersion}.{extension}`.

+### InstanceTag

+As of version `5.0.0`, `InstanceTag` is no longer a property of `UnleashSettings`.
+Instead, an internal `InstanceId` is automatically generated.

+This means that the backup file names have been simplified and no longer include the `InstanceTag` property value.

 ## Bootstrapping
 * Unleash supports bootstrapping from a JSON string.
 * Configure your own custom provider implementing the `IToggleBootstrapProvider` interface's single method `ToggleCollection Read()`.